First of Nasa's Grail gravity twins enters Moon orbit

 As the lead spacecraft flies through the uneven gravity field, it will experience small accelerations or decelerations.
 The second spacecraft, following some 100-200km behind, will detect these disturbances as very slight changes in the separation between the pair - deviations that are not much more than the width of a human red blood cell.

 When the gravity map is combined with comparable-resolution topographical information showing the surface highs and lows, scientists should be able to deduce the Moon's probable internal structure and composition.
-This is fundamental knowledge that will play into theories of how the lunar body formed and how it has evolved over time.
+This is fundamental knowledge that will play into theories of how the lunar body formed and how it has evolved over time."We believe the Moon formed from the impact of a Mars-sized object into Earth, but we understand little really of how this happened and how the [lunar body] cooled off after the violent event," said Dr Zuber.
+And she described as "shocking", the continued inability of science to explain why the rugged far-side of the Moon looks so different from that of the nearside with its great swathe of dark volcanic plains, or maria.

 "Given that we've sent so many missions that have studied the outside of the Moon, it seems that the answer is not on the surface.
 The answer is locked in the interior," she said.